 Solid Waste

-In 2024, we focused on strengthening the data traceability system for solid and hazardous waste transfers.
-A solid waste full-process management system was launched, comprehensively covering key management elements such as waste-generating units, personnel, marine vessels, land transport units, and disposal entities.
+In 2025, CNOOC Limited focused on strengthening the data traceability system for the transfer of general (non-hazardous) waste and hazardous waste.
+The Company successfully launched a full-process solid waste management system, comprehensively covering key management elements including waste-generating units, personnel, marine vessels, land transportation units, and disposal units.
 This system ensured a seamless digital integration of solid waste management, spanning planning, process tracking, and end-point supervision.
 It marks a significant step in advancing our transition to intelligent, digital solid waste management.